 This can become a common problem, especially if you are like us and want to film everything!
 We tend to run around from attraction to attraction, beat the time, beat the traffic, take the best picture, beat up the camera when it goes out of focus and so on.

-What is the point of travel?
-You need to be enjoying the attractions and sights with your significant other, otherwise, what was the point… We could have seen the Taj Mahal from our computer screens…
+What is the point of couple travel?
+You need to be enjoying the attractions and sights with your significant other, otherwise, what is the point… We could have seen the Taj Mahal from our computer screens…

 Put your camera and phones away for a while, walk back through the place, breath it in, share a glance and a kiss and THEN beat the traffic!

 DON’T: Be Afraid To Try New Things

 There is nothing more annoying than visiting a country with someone and then not straying from the bounds of your familiar customs and routines.
 You’re in a new country, try something new!

 You don’t have to go sky diving or eat a scorpion but for goodness sake, don’t order a McDonalds burger in Thailand, visit a local market!

 Try something new, overcome a fear, get to know yourself better, it might just spark laughter and excitement in your relationship!
 If you are both scared, do it together, what a great way to bond!